ozkriff/ozkriff.github.io-src/content/2019-09-18--devlog-zemeroth-v0-6/index.md

     // . . .
 ```

-Recruitment cost consists is a basic type cost
+Recruitment cost consists of a basic type cost
 plus a group size penalty (the player's fighters count).
 The penalty is added because the intended size of the group
 is four to six fighters.